 One caveat: I suggest staying away from dark-colored liquids and fruity liquids.
 No one wants a red mustard (sorry red wine), and liquids with a short shelf life (e.g., fruit juice) will spoil during longer-term storage.

-You have the option of adding some herbs, spices, sweeteners, or other flavors to your homemade mustard.
-I like my mustard to be a tad sweet, so I love to add a few tablespoons of maple syrup.
+You have the option of adding some herbs, spices, sweeteners, or other flavors to homemade mustard.
+I like my DIY mustard to be a tad sweet, so I love to add a few tablespoons of maple syrup.
 Honey would work well too.
 Remember that you can always sweeten it up later for a specific application (e.g. a honey mustard marinade), so I suggest trying to keep your core mustard recipe relatively versatile.

 Once you've selected the ingredients for your homemade mustard, you're through the hardest part.
 The rest is a breeze!

 Be forewarned that the seeds will puff up as they soak and will approximately double in size (depending on the liquid you use), so start with a bigger vessel than you think you need.
 Pour the mustard seeds into a large measuring cup or jar.
 Add enough liquid to cover them fully, but no more (you can always add additional liquid later if needed).
-Add in salt plus any sweeteners or additional flavors you want to use, then stir to combine.
+Add salt plus any sweeteners or additional flavors you want to use, then stir to combine.
 Cover the measuring cup and sit it on the countertop somewhere reasonably cool (i.e. no direct sunlight) but not in the fridge.

 During this time, the seeds will soak up liquid.
 Take a look at it every day and add some additional liquid as necessary.
 Strive to keep the seeds just barely covered.